Abrynos/ShoppingList/README.md

 # Core features
 - Simple and intuitive to use
 - Dark and Light user interface
+- Six choosable color schemes
-- Localized in German and English
+- Localized in eleven languages
 - No permissions required
 - No tracking or sharing any data
 - No ads